A week has gone by at super speed.

 Smart enough to know that perseverance will inevitably lead to a fall, I retreated back to bed.

 To cut a long story short, I basically felt so awful that after being sick twice in the bathroom due to the nausea caused by the spinning, I weakly waved Mr Gochugaru away and urged him to head to Burford by himself.
-Travel Couple was expecting us and our non-attendance would be keenly felt.
+Travel Couple were expecting us and our non-attendance would be keenly felt.

 I reasoned: sometimes you just have to accept that you cannot attend everything to which you have been invited.
 Go back to bed.